www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [x] Constraints are not parsed.
     * [x] Test in general if constraints are parsed at NoCodeProblemParserTest.
     * [x] Test in more detail at NoCodeQueryParser. -> This is not important for now.
+* [ ] Write documentation for all Help actions.
+* [ ] In no-code editor, the list of available functions etc. should be queried from webserver and not be coded into the front end.
+  This information should be queried directly from `net.splitcells.gel.constraint.Query`, in order to avoid to code the same list at multiple locations.
+* [ ] Document why no-code editor was created.
+    * [ ] No need for syntax documentation for simple functions.
+    * [ ] Uninformed user can experiment with language and thereby learn it better, without having to fix syntax errors.
+      Instead by clicking on an element, the program can explain itself, what can be done with the clicked thing.
+* [ ] Closing tasks
+    * [ ] Create a general no-code doc like https://splitcells.net/net/splitcells/gel/test/functionality/n-queen-problem.html
+    * [ ] Link general doc from no-code editor and Gel introduction doc.
+    * [ ] Advertise no-code editor as main editor on live server.
+    * [ ] Create no-code editor demo video.
+    * [ ] Advertise code editor as the tough love edition.
 # Ideas
 * [ ] Expand reformatted solution output.
     * [ ] Revive `get first user` ticket.